 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide explains how disable or set PSTS for a website.
+This guide explains how to disable or configure HSTS for a website.

 Preamble

-- When PSTS is activated for a website, the server tells the visitor of the site (if its web browser is compatible) to replace all unsecured links with secure links.
+- When HSTS is enabled for a website, the server tells the site visitor (if their web browser is compatible) to replace all non-secure links with secure links.

 - Example:

-. - After having activated an SSL certificate on a website, the HSTS is configured as follows:
+http://www.example.com/a/page/is automatically replaced byhttps://www.example.com/a/page/. - After activating an SSL certificate on a website, HSTS is configured as follows:

 Disable HSTS…